Geostationary orbit

 An object in such an orbit has an orbital period equal to Earth's rotational period, one sidereal day, and so to ground observers it appears motionless, in a fixed position in the sky.
 The concept of a geostationary orbit was popularised by the science fiction writer Arthur C. Clarke in the 1940s as a way to revolutionise telecommunications, and the first satellite to be placed in this kind of orbit was launched in 1963.

 Communications satellites are often placed in a geostationary orbit so that Earth-based satellite antennas do not have to rotate to track them but can be pointed permanently at the position in the sky where the satellites are located.
-Weather satellites are also placed in this orbit for real-time monitoring and data collection, and navigation satellites to provide a known calibration point and enhance GPS accuracy.
+Weather satellites are also placed in this orbit for real-time monitoring and data collection, as are navigation satellites in order to provide a known calibration point and enhance GPS accuracy.

-Geostationary satellites are launched via a temporary orbit, and placed in a slot above a particular point on the Earth's surface.
-The orbit requires some stationkeeping to keep its position, and modern retired satellites are placed in a higher graveyard orbit to avoid collisions.
+Geostationary satellites are launched via a temporary orbit, and then placed in a "slot" above a particular point on the Earth's surface.
+The satellite requires periodic station-keeping to maintain its position.
+Modern retired geostationary satellites are placed in a higher graveyard orbit to avoid collisions.